ashleydavis/datakit/docs/cli.md

 ## Arguments

 - **input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
+Can be omitted if there are no further arguments.
 - **output-file** - The name of a file (json, csv or yaml) to output the resulting dataset to.
 Omitting this causes JSON output to be written to standard output.